 Our biggest expenses were:

-- Our Hai Van Pass personal guide and bike hire which we would have paid double for!
+- Our Hai Van Pass personal guide and bike hire which was worth every penny

-The other Phong Nha adventure caves were something we would have splurged on (not the US$ 3000 one!) if we had a few hundred dollars spare, but we didn’t.
+The other Phong Nha adventure caves were something we would have splurged on if we had a few hundred dollars spare, but we didn’t.
 We regret that now.

 Miscellaneous expenses have a greater sting in the tail than a threatened scorpion.

-There’s nothing worse than being led to believe that you’ve done really well with costs somewhere, only to discover that you forgot about the US$ 10 laundry bill and US$ 5 shampoo/conditioner replenishment!
+There’s nothing worse than being led to believe that you’ve done really well with costs somewhere, only to discover that you forgot about the $10 laundry bill or $5 shampoo and conditioner replenishment.

 Fortunately in Vietnam, miscellaneous costs can be kept to a minimum.

-You won’t need to leave big tips after meals, there are no taxes on purchases, bike/moped rentals are extremely reasonable and gas is cheap!
+You won’t need to leave big tips after meals, there are no taxes on purchases, bike and moped rentals are extremely reasonable, but gas is cheap!

-Massages were a cost we could have avoided but US$ 28.81 for 2 separate one hour massages each is worth the splurge!
+Massages were a cost we could have avoided but $28.81 for 2 separate one hour massages each is worth the splurge.
+We spent $28.46 on laundry which isn’t too bad for the entire month.

 Although we planned to spend the full 30 days in Vietnam, we ended up cutting it off by a few days at the end to make a total of 27 days.